kobehaha/awesome-share/README.md

 * [MySQLTuner-perl](https://github.com/major/MySQLTuner-perl) MySQLTuner is a script written in Perl that will assist you with your MySQL configuration and make recommendations for increased performance and stability. http://mysqltuner.com
 * [mixer](https://github.com/siddontang/mixer) a MySQL proxy powered by Go
 * [facebook-mysql-5.6](https://github.com/facebook/mysql-5.6) Facebook's branch of the Oracle MySQL v5.6 database.
 This includes MyRocks.
+* [phxsql](https://github.com/Tencent/phxsql) A high availability MySQL cluster that guarantees data consistency between a master and slaves.

 **proxy**